Carenza, eccesso e integrazione di zinco

 Gut conditions

 Problems with the guts can lead to problems absorbing zinc.
-This includes gut conditions such as colite ulcerosa, morbo di Crohn, e celiachia, and conditions where there is persisting diarrhoea.
+This includes gut conditions such as colite ulcerosa, morbo di Crohn, and celiachia, and conditions where there is persisting diarrhoea.

 People who drink alcol eccessivo can also not absorb zinc normally.
 Long-term illnesses, such as chronic liver or dei reni can also result in low absorption of zinc.
 High-dose iron supplements can also affect the way zinc is absorbed, leading to deficiency.